Survap/BindTool/README.md

 # BindTool

 An update on InanZen's AdminTools BindTool command.
+Modified by Tsviets.

 ----------- DIFFERENCES IN THIS VERSION -----------